akirasoft/keptn-springoneplatform/01_Onboarding_carts_service/README.md

 1. In the docker container, quit the setup script you were using to setup the infrastructure.

-1. Navigate to the workshop directory:
+1. Navigate to the `keptn-onboarding` in the workshop directory:

     ```console
-    cd /usr/keptn/keptn-hackfest2019
-    ```

-1. Change into the `keptn-onboarding` directory:

-    ```console
-    cd keptn-onboarding
+    cd /usr/keptn/keptn-hackfest2019/keptn-onboarding
     ```

 1. Create the `sockshop` project, according to the provided *shipyard* file: